 The final set of discriminant analyses (table 6.9) suggest that women candidates' own perceptions of the major problem they encountered, that they lacked resources, has more validity as an explanation for their failure to win primary elections at a higher rate.
 At the congressional/statewide level, both the proportion of funds raised from major donors and support from partisan groups contributed significantly in differentiating winning and losing primary candidates.
-Among state senate candidates, the timing of the decision to run for office contributed, although not significantly, to variables-support from partisan groups, number of volunteers, and proportion of funds raised in large donations-helped to distinguish winners and losers among state house candidates.
+Among state senate candidates, the timing of the decision to run for office contributed, although not significantly, to the differentiation of winning and losing candidates.
+Three resource variables-support from partisan groups, number of volunteers, and proportion of funds raised in large donations-helped to distinguish winners and losers among state house candidates.
 However, as noted earlier, the relationship between winning and raising funds from major donors was negative.